Maanagaram

-Maanagaram is a 2017 Indian Tamil-language action thriller film written and directed by Lokesh Kanagaraj (in his directorial debut) and produced by S. R. Prabhu.
-The film stars Sri, Sundeep Kishan, and Regina Cassandra.
+Maanagaram is a 2017 Indian Tamil-language crime thriller film directed and co-written by Lokesh Kanagaraj (in his feature directorial debut) and produced by Potential Studios.
+The film stars Shri, Sundeep Kishan, and Regina Cassandra.
 Its soundtrack was composed by Javed Riaz.

 The film was released on 10 March 2017 to positive reviews from critics.
-It was remade in Hindi as Mumbaikar (2023).
+It won two Tamil Nadu State Film Awards: Best Film and Best Director (Lokesh).
+The film was remade in Hindi as Mumbaikar (2023).

 Plot

-The names of several characters were not explicitly mentionedexcept for Winnings and P. K. Pandiantill the 2023 release of the film's screenplay as a book.

-Sri, an engineering graduate from small-town Trichy, arrives in Chennai to interview for an IT job in Business Process Outsourcing.
-Sri passes his interview with HR officer Regina Cassandra and celebrates at a bar with his friends.
-Another man at the bar, Sundeep Kishan, has had an unrequited love for Regina since they were in college.
-In a flashback, goons threaten to throw acid in Regina's face if she falls in love with Sundeep.
-Enraged, Sundeep punched one of the goons.
-In the present, the goons recognize Sundeep in the bar and hire some gang members to beat him.
-However, the gang members mistake Sri for their target and beat him when he leaves the bar, knocking him unconscious and stealing his phone and bag, throwing the latter into a taxi cab.
+Barani V., (Note: Not named in the narrative, only in the screenplay.) an engineering graduate from small-town Trichy, arrives in Chennai to interview for an IT job in Business Process Outsourcing.
+Barani passes his interview with HR officer Aarthy and celebrates at a bar with his friends.
+Another man at the bar, Jeeva, has had an unrequited love for Aarthy since they were in college.
+In a flashback, goons threaten to throw acid in Aarthy's face if she responds to Jeeva's feelings.
+Enraged, Jeeva punches one of the goons.
+In the present, the goons recognize Jeeva in the bar and hire some gang members to beat him up.
+However, the gang members mistake Barani for their target and beat him when he leaves the bar, knocking him unconscious and stealing his phone and bag, throwing the latter into a taxi cab.

-Charle came to the city to seek medical treatment for his son while driving a taxi rented from gangster PKP.
-He finds Sri's bag in his taxi with his academic certificates, which he takes to the police station.
-In the morning, Sri awakens in the street and calls a friend to take him home.
+Nataraj has come to the city to seek medical treatment for his son while driving a taxi rented from gangster P. K. Pandian "P. K. P.".
+He finds Barani's bag in his taxi with his academic certificates, which he takes to the police station.
+In the morning, Barani awakens in the street and calls a friend to take him home.
 He boards a bus to his new job, to explain about his missing academic certificates.
-Sundeep boards the same bus to attend a job interview at Regina's company.
-He recognizes the goon who threatened Regina and attacks him with acid then escapes with his friends.
-Sri is detained by the police, having unwittingly passed the bottle of acid to Sundeep.
-Fatigued by the hostility of the city, Sri argues with the police inspector who beats him until a constable intervenes.
-The constable talks with Sri at a tea stall, where Sri recognizes the man who told him to pass the acid bottle, and the constable arrests him.
+Jeeva boards the same bus to attend a job interview at Aarthy's company.
+He recognizes the goon who threatened Aarthy and attacks him with acid, then escapes with his friends.
+Barani is detained by the police, having unwittingly passed the bottle of acid to Jeeva.
+Fatigued by the hostility of the city, Barani argues with the police inspector who beats him until a constable intervenes.
+The constable talks with Barani at a tea stall, where Barani recognizes the man who told him to pass the acid bottle, and the constable arrests him.